Superconductivity: Zero electrical DC resistance

 The situation is different in a superconductor.
 In a conventional superconductor, the electronic fluid cannot be resolved into individual electrons.
 Instead, it consists of bound pairs of electrons known as Cooper pairs.
 This pairing is caused by an attractive force between electrons from the exchange of phonons.
 This pairing is very weak, and small thermal vibrations can fracture the bond.
 Due to quantum mechanics, the energy spectrum of this Cooper pair fluid possesses an energy gap, meaning there is a minimum amount of energy ΔE that must be supplied in order to excite the fluid.
-Therefore, if ΔE is larger than the thermal energy of the lattice, given by kT, where k is Boltzmann's constant and T is the temperature, the fluid will not be scattered by the lattice.
+Therefore, if ΔE is larger than the thermal energy of the lattice, given by kT, where k is the Boltzmann constant and T is the temperature, the fluid will not be scattered by the lattice.
 The Cooper pair fluid is thus a superfluid, meaning it can flow without energy dissipation.

-In a class of superconductors known as type II superconductors, including all known high-temperature superconductors, an extremely low but nonzero resistivity appears at temperatures not too far below the nominal superconducting transition when an electric current is applied in conjunction with a strong magnetic field, which may be caused by the electric current.
+In the class of superconductors known as type II superconductors, including all known high-temperature superconductors, an extremely low but non-zero resistivity appears at temperatures not too far below the nominal superconducting transition when an electric current is applied in conjunction with a strong magnetic field, which may be caused by the electric current.
 This is due to the motion of magnetic vortices in the electronic superfluid, which dissipates some of the energy carried by the current.
 If the current is sufficiently small, the vortices are stationary, and the resistivity vanishes.
-The resistance due to this effect is tiny compared with that of non-superconducting materials, but must be taken into account in sensitive experiments.
+The resistance due to this effect is minuscule compared with that of non-superconducting materials, but must be taken into account in sensitive experiments.
 However, as the temperature decreases far enough below the nominal superconducting transition, these vortices can become frozen into a disordered but stationary phase known as a "vortex glass".
 Below this vortex glass transition temperature, the resistance of the material becomes truly zero.